Skip to main content

 If you want to steer the agent to behave in certain ways — whether it’s the SQL style or just the agent’s tone — you can now add user-level rules files to customize the styling and preferences of the agent’s responses.

-From the custom instructions modal, you can also see the agent workspace rules that Admins have added for your organization.
+From the custom instructions modal, you can also see the workspace context that Admins have added for your organization.

 Other improvements